Snapchat/KeyDB-docs/docs/modules-api-ref.md

 `type` is the event type bit, that must match the mask given at registration time.
-The event string is the actual command being executed, and key is the relevant Redis key.
+The event string is the actual command being executed, and key is the relevant KeyDB key.

-Notification callback gets executed with a redis context that can not be used to send anything to the client, and has the db number where the event occurred as its selected db number.
+Notification callback gets executed with a KeyDB context that can not be used to send anything to the client, and has the db number where the event occurred as its selected db number.

-Notice that it is not necessary to enable notifications in redis.conf for module notifications to work.
+Notice that it is not necessary to enable notifications in keydb.conf for module notifications to work.

-Warning: the notification callbacks are performed in a synchronous manner, so notification callbacks must to be fast, or they would slow Redis down.
+Warning: the notification callbacks are performed in a synchronous manner, so notification callbacks must to be fast, or they would slow KeyDB down.
 If you need to take long actions, use threads to offload them.

-See https://redis.io/topics/notifications for more information.
+See https://docs.keydb.dev/docs/notifications/ for more information.

 ## `RedisModule_RegisterClusterMessageReceiver`